-Revenues of our management company, after intercompany eliminations, consist primarily of management fees that are typically based upon the revenues of the property being managed.
+Revenues of our management company, after intercompany eliminations, consist primarily of management fees that are typically based upon a percentage of the revenues of the property being managed.

 We seek growth in earnings and cash flows by enhancing the profitability and operation of our properties and investments.
 We seek to accomplish this growth through the following: